timbeaudet/knowledge_base/processes/setup_rhino.md

 Once everything is starting to come together:
 - Copy data from hippo over to rhino
 - Begin using rhino as the primary, keeping hippo around until confident

+## Copying the Data from Hippo to Rhino

+From inside `shelter` on rhino run the following.

+`rsync -aivPz timbeaudet@hippo:/mnt/shelter/shelter/backup_cheetah ./`

+Having a trailing slash `shelter/backup_cheetah/` will cause it to copy the contents without the directory, as in no backup_cheetah directory will be created on rhino.